THE PINPRICK ARGUMENT

 Also:

-El Argumento del Pinchazo (Spanish translation (2020))
+El Argumento del Pinchazo (Spanish translation (2020))see too:

 Negative Utilitarianism and Utilitronium Shockwaves (2012)